developit/unfetch/README.md

 Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.

+> 💁 **Remember: size is the #1 priority.**
+>
+> Every byte counts!
+PR's can't be merged if they increase the output size much.

 -   Fork it!
 -   Clone your fork: `git clone https://github.com/<your-username>/unfetch`
 -   Navigate to the newly cloned directory: `cd unfetch`
 -   Create a new branch for the new feature: `git checkout -b my-new-feature`
 -   Install the tools necessary for development: `npm install`
 -   Make your changes.
+-   `npm run build` to verify your change doesn't increase output size.
+-   `npm test` to make sure your change doesn't break anything.
 -   Commit your changes: `git commit -am 'Add some feature'`
 -   Push to the branch: `git push origin my-new-feature`
 -   Submit a pull request with full remarks documenting your changes.